lionelmace/ibmcloud-labs/labs/Lab IOT - Connect your Devices with IOT Platform/README.md

     ![](./images/nodered-defaultflow.png)

-# Use Node-RED to read the sensor data
+# Step 4 - Use Node-RED to read the sensor data

 1. In the Node-RED workspace, double-click the **IBM IoT App In** node to open the configuration dialog.